 Then sorting through my photo archives, I came across my travel photos of Chiavari and felt a certain joy revisiting my images.
 I was immediately compelled to share them here.

 Chiavari is a small fishing town on the Ligurian coast.
-Its streets are cheerful, full of colour and character.
+Its streets are cheerful, full of color and character.
 Almost seems like a perfect location to film a Pharrell Williams Happy inspired video.

-Apparently, citizens of Chiavari were ardent explorers who made their way to South America in the 19th century.
+Apparently, the citizens of Chiavari were ardent explorers who made their way to South America in the 19th century.
 They later brought home their wealth (and ostentatious tastes) and built these palatial villas.
+These bad-ass villas are perfect for taking Chiavari Italy photos.

 The Final Word

 So is Chiavari worth a visit?
 Heck, ya!
 Or as Walter White of Breaking Bad would say?
 It’s a gorgeous town, as most places in Italy actually are.
 Like me, you can wander and feel the spirit of the place.
-The regional wine is top notch.
-It has less tourists than Cinque Terre, which means it’s probably cheaper.
+The regional wine is top-notch.
+It has fewer tourists than Cinque Terre, which means it’s probably cheaper.
 There’s no way you can go wrong.

 Do you like our Chiavari Italy photos?
 Do you have any tips for Chiavari?
 Let us know in the comments below.